ArchangelX360/gradle-icon-generator-plugin/examples/large-generated-project/README.md

 cd gradle-icon-generator-plugin
 ```

-### Option 1: the `intellij-community`-like repository
+### Run 1: the `intellij-community`-like repository

-Running the example for `intellij-community`-like repository:
+Running the example reproducing an `intellij-community`-like repository:

 ```
 # (optional) cleanup any previously generated sources and outputs
 ./gradlew :examples:large-generated-project:cleanIcons
 ./gradlew :examples:large-generated-project:cleanGeneratedSources

-# generate the repository
+# generate the repository, IntelliJ IDEA community has 54 source files containing icons, and 231023 other files
-./gradlew :examples:large-generated-project:generateIntelliJIDEACommunityLikeRepository
+./gradlew :examples:large-generated-project:generateSources -PiconSourcesCount=54 -PirrelevantSourcesCount=231023

 # Run the plugin's icon generation
 ./gradlew :examples:large-generated-project:generateIcons